 Artist: Sarah Horowitz

-A video and photos of the final bound book, Timeline: A View from Washington Pass, will be available soon.
+A video of the final bound book, Timeline: A View from Washington Pass, will be available soon.

 About Timeline: A View from Washington Pass, artist Sarah Horowitz writes: This landscape is a metaphor for a timeline, a graphic representation of the passage of time.
 It represents climate change and its increasing rate of impact on our earth.
 We perceive geological features such as mountains and land masses to be immutable, only changing over millennia as continental plates shift or mountains erode.
 Instead, it is changeable, becoming more and more fluid.
 A chain of events after an intense burn can trigger landslides and substantial erosion, leading to deeply incised rivers, nutrient loss, and further impact.
 This landscape was drawn to preserve a moment in time, and simultaneously mark the passage of time through space.